Rehearsal Venue / Times

 Friday evenings 7.30 - 10.00'ish East Croydon United Reformed Church Hall, Addiscombe Grove, Croydon

 Friendly orchestra performing mainly romantic and later repertoire.
-6 concerts a year in Fairfield Hall and 1 in Croydon Parish Church.
-A few vacancies, mainly 1st violins.
+4 concerts a year in Croydon venues.
+Vacancies for strings - particularly violas and basses, and brass.

 Wednesday, 8-10pm at St John's Church, St John's Road in Penge